sandeepnmenon/agent-trombone/docs/index.md

 ## Introduction

 ### Pink Trombone
-We use the tool [Pink Trombone](https://dood.al/pinktrombone/), which is s a tool developed by dood.al (Neil Thapen) and is a program based on a simplified model of the human voice tract.
+We use the tool [Pink Trombone](https://dood.al/pinktrombone/), which is a tool developed by dood.al (Neil Thapen) and is a program based on a simplified model of the human voice tract.
 ![pynk-trombone]({{ site.baseurl }}/images/pynk-trombone.png)
 The voice system consists of sound production (pitch, loudness, timbre from vocal chords) and sound articulation (vowels, consonants) which is controlled in the vocal tract.
 By using the lips, tongue, nose, etc., the produced sound takes shape.
 This tool provides us with a visual model and controls over nasal cavity, oral cavity, tongue movement, voicebox movement, pitch among others.

 ### Using Reinforcement Learning
-Our project aims to enable an RL agent to understand controls over the Pink Trombone, and to explore this environment in order to emulate accurate and normal speech.
+Our project aims to enable an RL agent to understand controls over the Pink Trombone environment, and to explore this environment in order to emulate accurate and normal speech.
 It will act as a guide for speech correction or language and pronunciation acquisition by learning from expert demonstrations of correct speech, and use this environment to learn and visualize tongue placement, pitch control, etc.

 For our defined motivations, an agent that can successfully model the behavior of the vocal tract will be able to: